connellw/ConnellsBlog/_posts/2022-01-18-visualising-software-shapes.md

 [Uncle Bob Martin's Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) brings a number of different architectures together under one roof.
 Using the same Dependency Rule as Hexagonal and Onion, dependencies go inwards.

 The names of the objects in the layers are more refined, explaining how far from the core certain ideas should be.

+It adds an outermost layer contains the Frameworks and Drivers, where not much actual code lives, which is distinct from the Interface Adapters in the layer below where the Controllers and Repositories live.

+Additionally, a flow of control is defined, from Controllers, through Interactors, to Presenters.

 ## Explicit Architecture